Skip to main content

 In Slovenia, vehicles must be equipped with the following winter equipment between November 15 and March 15

-• Winter or all-season tires on all four wheels (minimum tread depth 3 mm)
+• Winter or all-season tyres on all four wheels (minimum tread depth 3 mm)

 or

-• Summer tires on all four wheels (minimum tread depth 3 mm) and snow chains in the boot.
+• Summer tyres on all four wheels (minimum tread depth 3 mm) and snow chains in the boot.

-This also applies in winter weather conditions, e.g. snowfall, black ice.
+This also applies in winter weather outside this period, e.g. in the event of snowfall or black ice.

-In Sweden, winter tires or equal equipment are mandatory between 1st December and 31st March.
+In Sweden, winter or universal tyres are mandatory between 1st December and 31st March.
 The tread depth must be at least 3 mm.

-Studded tires are allowed between 1st October and 15th April or if winter road conditions apply or are expected.
+Studded tyres are allowed between 1st October and 15th April.
+In winter road conditions, they are also permitted outside this period.

-Any trailer attached to a vehicle needs to follow the rules regarding winter tires.
-If the vehicle has studded tires then so must the trailer.
+Any trailer attached to a vehicle needs to follow the rules regarding winter tyres.
+If the vehicle has studded tyres then so must the trailer.

 These rules also apply to foreign cars traveling through Sweden.